AMantes/Greekonomics/README.md

 Contact

-For questions or feedback, reach out via [Your Contact Info, e.g., email or GitHub profile].
-Follow [Influencer's YouTube Channel Name] for updates on the Greekonomics project!
+For questions or feedback, reach out via my Github page.
+Follow [https://www.youtube.com/@Greekonomics] for updates on the Greekonomics project!